Be a reader.

 - Early identification of children at risk of falling behind, linked to the provision of effective keep-up support.

-We begin the process of early reading in Nursery, when pupils are exposed to Phase 1, which is then cumulatively built upon across Reception and Year Two.
+We begin the process of early reading in Nursery, when pupils are exposed to Phase 1, which is then cumulatively built upon across Reception and Year One.

 When pupils are ready, they move on to the Year Two spelling scheme.
 Due to the pandemic, we have adapted when pupils learn each phase, to ensure the most secure of foundations are built before moving on.